How Studdart & Company Works

 Studdart & Company takes a bespoke approach to its work, engaging with institutions that differ widely in mission, governance, stakeholder complexity, and operating context.
 Engagements are tailored to the needs of the institution and may range from short, intensive sprints to longer-term work over several months.

-We typically work directly with senior leadership and boards, and—where it materially improves understanding and execution—with staff, users, clients, and/or grantees.
 While engagements often result in written interim and final materials, we also believe that dialogic work with decision makers is essential: leaders benefit most from sustained, candid conversation that surfaces assumptions, sharpens judgment, and supports decision-making under pressure.